 Pre-cook the eggplant (see note 1)

 - Option B: Using a microwave.
-Cook the eggplant (placed evenly on a plate) in two batches.
-Microwave on full power for 2 minutes each time (see note 2).
+Place the eggplant chunks evenly on a plate in a single layer.
+Microwave on full power for 2 minutes.
+You'll need to cook them in two batches (see note 2).

 - Mix plum sauce, soy sauce, rice wine and water.
 Set aside.